KurtHamiter/CSNativeUDP/README.md

 `int SetBlocking(NetworkSocket networkSocket, bool option)` -
 Sets a socket to either blocking or non blocking.
 Sockets are non blocking by default.
 Returns response code 0 if successful.

-`int Receive(NetworkSocket networkSocket, byte[] writeBuffer, int writeBufferLength, ref NetworkAddress senderAddress)` - Receive available packets from the network queue.
+`int Receive(NetworkSocket networkSocket, byte[] writeBuffer, int writeBufferLength, ref NetworkAddress networkAddress)` - Receive available packets from the network queue.
 Writes packet payload to buffer and stores received address info in NetworkAddress struct.
 Returns bytes received. -1 means no packets are available.

-`int Send(NetworkSocket networkSocket, byte[] writeBuffer, int writeBufferLength, ref NetworkAddress senderAddress)` - Sends bytes inside writeBuffer to a NetworkAddress.
+`int Send(NetworkSocket networkSocket, byte[] writeBuffer, int writeBufferLength, ref NetworkAddress networkAddress)` - Sends bytes inside writeBuffer to a NetworkAddress.
 Returns amount of bytes sent.

 `void GetIP(ref NetworkAddress networkAddress, byte[] stringBytes, int stringBytesLength)` - Writes ASCII text representation of an IPv4 or IPv6 address into a byte array.
 This can be converted into a char array or string.